-- Run an online safety assembly (see page 11) before running this session. - Familiarise yourself with the steps of this activity before running this online safety session. - Watch the Year 5 scenarios video so you are clear about the online safety scenarios. - To ensure that all children within Year 5 are following the same set of online safety rules, we suggest that you review children's rule change suggestions (from Step 3) with other Year 5 staff before creating one definitive list that can used across Year 5.
+- Run an online safety assembly (see page 11) before running this session. - Familiarise yourself with the steps of this activity before running this online safety session. - Print, laminate (optional) and cut out sets of the Scenario cards (Year 3) (one set per table) from the photocopiable master. - To ensure that all children within Year 3 are following the same set of online safety rules, we suggest that you review children's rule change suggestions (from Step 3) with other Year 3 staff before creating one definitive list that can be used across Year 3.
 Decide in advance of the lesson how and when you will do this (ideally the same day for continuity, or at least within the following days).
-If you have a single form entry, you will not need to do this. - Once you have agreed on a year group set of rules, insert them into the template of the Online safety rules photocopiable master to share with children.
+If you have a single form entry, you will not need to do this. - Once you have agreed on a year group set of rules, insert them into the template of the Online safety rules photocopiable master to share with children. - Print out the Online safety rules photocopiable master one per child.